-The Ultimate Guide to Florida's East Coast Beaches
+The Ultimate Guide to Florida's West & East Coast Beaches

 By Kara Chalmers

-Take this quick trip around the Sunshine state to find your perfect beach on Florida's east coast and gulf of Mexico.
+Take this quick trip around the Sunshine state to find your perfect beach on Florida's Gulf of Mexico and east coast.

 National Seashore and snow-white dunes